chuckmasterson/chuckmasterson.github.io/_posts/2020-03-19-k-back-for-more.md

 puppies.
 There was also Joseph from Bad River, who was only 24 but already learning to hold ceremonies, and planning to start an immersion school back home.
 Later on two teenage girls from Lac Courte Oreilles showed up, students at the Waadookodaading immersion school.
-Not only were they fluent in Ojibwe, they were also quick-witted and already more skilled at questioning approved storiesout of textbooks than I was at age twenty.
+Not only were they fluent in Ojibwe, they were also quick-witted and already more skilled at questioning approved stories out of textbooks than I was at age twenty.
 Everyone pitched in to make the camp run.
 And Pebaam took us all to see local sights.
 On one powerhouse day I rode with him and three of the U of M students to see the Nigigoonsiminikaaning powwow grounds, then cross the water border into Minnesota and see Ober’s Island,